 - (1) The Future Vision.
 The council shall adopt a regional Future Vision by May 1, 1994.
-The Future Vision is a conceptual statement that indicates population levels and settlement patterns that the region and adjacent areas can accommodate within the carrying capacity of the land, water and air resources, and that achieves a desired quality of life.
+The Future Vision is a conceptual statement that indicates population levels and settlement patterns that the region and adjacent areas can accommodate within the carrying capacity of the land, water and air resources, its educational resources and economic resources (7/14, provision moved from below) and that achieves a desired quality of life.
 The Future Vision is a long-term, at least 50-year, visionary outlook.
 The matters addressed by the Future Vision will include, but are not limited to: - a.
 Use, restoration and preservation of regional land and natural resources for the benefit of present and future generations; - b.
-How and where to accommodate the population growth for the region while sustaining and maintaining its livability and quality of life; - c.
+How and where to accommodate the population growth for the region while sustaining and maintaining its livability and quality of life; and - c.
 Means of developing new communities and additions to the existing urban area in well-planned ways; and, - d.
 Economic growth and educational resources.
+(7/14, provision moved to above)

-The council shall appoint a broad-gauged commission representing the public, private and academic sectors to develop and recommend a proposed Future Vision to the council within a timetable established by the council.
+The council shall appoint (7/14, notation to make provision consistent with later vote that could allow the president to make commission appointments subsequent to council approval) a broad-gauged commission representing the public, private and academic sectors to develop and recommend a proposed Future Vision to the council within a timetable established by the council.
 The commission shall consider available data and public comment and seek any additional information necessary to develop the proposed Future Vision.
 One or more commission members must reside outside the boundaries of METRO.
 The commission shall serve without compensation.